 - Invite others to guest blog on your site

 As you can see, there are plenty of ways to get more website visitors.
-Don’t let a lack of traffic be a barrier to your online lead generation.
+Don’t let a lack of traffic be a barrier to getting more online leads and customers.
 Choose up to three or more of the above options and work them into your marketing strategy.

 If you’re a micro business owner with a shortage of time and capital, start small and work your way up as you go.
 Your efforts will add up over time.
-If you do have resources, but you and/or your team are spread thin, consider booking a few hours of professional marketing services.
+If you do have resources, but you and/or your team are spread thin, consider hiring professional marketing services.
 This will help you to gain momentum and scale your online marketing efforts.

 Test What Works

-How to Optimize Your Web Pages for Leads
+How to Improve Your Web Pages for Leads

 - Choose one element to adjust. (ie: headline, image, call-to-action, button color, etc.)